Great Black Swamp: Treaties for the swamp

+Forced Indigenous removals and assimilation

+In 1818, Lewis Cass, territorial governor of Michigan, stated his interest to seizing northwest Ohio by force to develop it, even if it caused, he said, the "extinction" of the Indigenous peoples living there.

-The genocide of Indigenous peoples (American Indians/Native Americans) is often minimized by the denials of such human atrocities.
+The genocide of Indigenous peoples (American Indians, Native Americans) is often minimized by the denials of such human atrocities.
 Settler colonialism's eliminatory dynamic was driven by the desire to acquire land and resources, and by anti-Indigenous racism that portrayed Indigenous people as "inferior" and as obstacles to conquest.

 Although the term Manifest destiny was first used in 1845, the underlying ideas already existed in places like the Great Black Swamp region by the early 19th century.
-The Indian Removal Act (1830) enabled white settlers to continue the violent removal of Indigenous peoples from their lands.
+The Indian Removal Act of 1830 enabled White settlers to continue the violent removal of Indigenous peoples from their lands.

-In addition to forced removals, the U.S. government promoted the cultural assimilation of Indigenous peoples.
-This was advocated as early as 1805, when Thomas Jefferson urged Congress for Indigenous people to abandon hunting and adopt European-American agriculture.
-From the mid-17th century Jesuit missions in North America and Harvard Indian College to 19th-century American Indian boarding schools and mission schools, Europeans and Americans believed they were on a "civilizing mission" to assimilate Indigenous peoples.
+In addition to forced removals, American policies employed the forced assimilation of Indigenous peoples in the Black Swamp.
+Mission schools established in the swamp region were the precursors of American Indian boarding schools.
+Within the mission schools, Europeans and Americans believed they were on a "civilizing mission" to assimilate Indigenous peoples.

+One Indian mission school existed in Fort Wayne (1820–1822), led by Baptist missionary Isaac McCoy.
+He taught Native students and baptized people in the Maumee.
+The 8 to 42 enrolled children were primarily Miami, Potawatomi, and Shawnee.

-A late-19th century photo of the Maumee Mission School, where Rev. Isaac Van Tassel, his wife, Lucia, and teachers taught Indigenous children (1822–1834) by the Maumee River.
+A late-19th century photo of the Maumee Mission School, where Rev. Isaac Van Tassel, his wife, Lucia, and teachers taught Native children (1822–1834) by the Maumee River.